-Losing weight is possible over the short term, but weight regain is the rule over the long term.
+Losing weight is possible over the short term, but weight regain is almost a certainty over the long term.
 The statistics tell us that people can generally lose about 10% of their weight with a concerted effort.
 The bad news is that almost everybody will quickly regain all their lost weight and often more.

 Why is this?
 Eating more and exercising less can cause progressive weight gain, so why doesn’t eating less and exercising more cause progressive weight loss?
 To understand the reasons for this we first need to discuss some biology.

 The first point to understand is that the body is actively involved in weight regulation.
-The body has a weight “set-point” that it works hard to maintain.
-Much like a thermostat, if body weight drops below the set-point, changes are triggered that tend to bring body weight back into the desired range (reference).
+The body has a weight set point that it works hard to maintain.
+Much like a thermostat, if body weight drops below the set point, changes are triggered that meant to bring body weight back into the desired range (great article to read more).

 The body controls weight by manipulating metabolic rate and appetite.
 There are a large number of hormones, peptides, nutrients, and neurologic mechanisms that are involved in weight regulation.
 What controls all these things and how they interact is not well understood.
 The complexity of it all suggests that weight regulation is an important and fundamental biologic body function.

-This complicated control system increases appetite and slows metabolism when weight falls below the set-point.
+This complicated control system increases appetite and slows metabolism when weight falls below the set point.
 A slower metabolism conserves calories to limit weight loss, and an increased appetite causes increased calorie intake.
-These are powerful biologic mechanisms that do an extremely good job at keeping bodyweight within the desired range over time (reference).
+These are powerful biologic mechanisms that do an extremely good job at keeping body weight within the desired range over time (great article to read more).

 People generally can overcome this and lose weight for a short time with diet and exercise, but ultimately an increased appetite and a slower metabolism make maintenance of weight loss virtually impossible.